There are numerous problems with app location data. We have compiled the top 5 along with a section on how to solve those problems.

 1. Inaccurate and imprecise data

 Where location features are fundamental to app functionality such as delivery, logistics or fitness, inaccurate tracking leads to a sub-par or unusable user experience.
 For marketers targeting users based on their location, inaccurate location data severely compromises campaigns.
+For user tracking apps inaccurate locations can hinder users from being able to track family members.

 But why is location data inaccurate, and what can developers do to improve it?